Insights

 For Techscaler, the mission helped strengthen the foundations for future international engagement.
 Relationships were established and progressed, potential future workspaces and support routes were explored, and trusted local connections were activated across government, legal, academic, and innovation communities.
 These building blocks will make future cohorts more effective, better prepared, and more confident when entering the UAE market.

 The mission also sits within a wider Scotland–UAE engagement effort being led at government level.
-As this corridor continues to develop, Techscaler’s role is to ensure founders are not arriving as part of a connected, credible ecosystem presence that aligns company ambition with national and regional priorities.
+As this corridor continues to develop, Techscaler’s role is to ensure founders are arriving as part of a connected, credible ecosystem presence that aligns company ambition with national and regional priorities.

 For founders considering their next stage of international growth, Techscaler is here to help.